josdejong/annotationutil/README.md

 AnnotationUtil.java.
 To use the utility, you can:

 - add the sourcefile [Annotation.java](https://github.com/josdejong/annotationutil/blob/master/src/main/java/com/almende/util/AnnotationUtil.java) to your project.
-- add the built jar file [annotation.x.x.x.jar](https://github.com/josdejong/annotationutil/tree/master/target) to your project.
+- add the built jar [annotationutil.x.x.x.jar](https://github.com/josdejong/annotationutil/tree/master/target) to your project.

 ## Example